 “If I had a swing like that when I was a kid I would have never left the backyard.”

 “Here you go, guys.”
-Noreen distributed three cups of coffee, three glasses of water and a small pitcher of cream on a small round tray.
+Noreen distributed three cups of coffee, three glasses of water and a small pitcher of cream.
 “Your waitress today is Doris.
 She will be here in a few minutes.
 Can I get you anything else?”
 She was looking at Harry.

 “A cold shower, honey?”